oriuminc/vagrant-ariadne/README.md

 infrastructure as closely as possible, using cookbooks and roles that can easily be used to deploy an actual cluster.

-This environent is being built in conjunction with the [ConDel base install profile][condel].
+This environent is being built in conjunction with a base installation profile.
+Currently, this experimentation is being done with the [ConDel base install profile][condel].
 This is necessary, since many server configurations can only be fully utilized with specific site configuration.
 The long-term goal is to create an install profile that